nantiamak/sql4ml/README.md

 To compile main.hs, run in a terminal:

     ghc -o main main.hs

 Sql2tf uses the MySQL database (https://www.mysql.com/) for storing data.
-To run the generated TensorFlow code, you need to install it.
+To run the generated TensorFlow code, you need to install MySQL.
-To install MySQL follow the instructions in https://www.mysql.com/.
+To install it follow the instructions in https://www.mysql.com/.

 After installing MySQL, you can run the SQL scripts in the directory /db_setups to create two toy databases, one based on the Boston Housing dataset (https://www.cs.toronto.edu/~delve/data/boston/bostonDetail.html) and the other based